bartCarroll/liminal-entanglement/docs/research.md

 ## Questions

-- Will a single 12V 60ah battery be sufficient to power the terminal?
+- Will 2 12V 60ah batteries with 150W solar panel be sufficient to power the terminal?
+  - Additional batteries can be added in parallel if needed.
+- Any additional need for output besides 2 columns, door lock, sound and the display?
+- What will we display?
+  - We have the ability to show gifs
-- Will the terminal also have a Charger?
+- Should we have alternative input besides a keyboard?
+  - Is a keyboard interesting enough for input?
+  - If no, prefer USB input.
+Requires less engineering time.
+- We will need airflow to keep they pi cool. if it overheats ??